Frame & Canvas: Reception and legacy

 AllMusic reviewer Blake Butler noted that Braid came up with "very technical pop melodies" on Frame & Canvas, accompanied by frequent time signature changes.
 He liked the "beautiful interlocking" guitar lines, which he wrote were "fused together with yelled/sung boyish vocals" from Broach and Nanna.
 In the opinion of Blake, the album cemented itself as one of Braid's best works.
 Blake even went as far as to say that by the end of the first track "you know you will be humming these melodies in your head for at least the next few days".
 LAS Magazine founder Eric J. Herboth said the album was "the record that is going to blow things wide open for Braid".
 He added that the band found an "equally amazing drummer" in Atkinson, alongside a "candy coated plush sound" and a "new best friend" with Robbins.

 Western Homes of Nude as the News described the album as "sort of like an emo London Calling [by the Clash], stretching out and connecting with rock history as a whole".
 The staff at Impact Press called Frame & Canvas "incredible", adding that the song arrangements are "untraditional and right on, their vocals are well-sung".
 Punk Planets Mike Barron said it was full of "genuine, heartfelt, and complex songs", highlighting "The New Nathan Detroits", "Milwaukee Sky Rocket", and "Urbana's Took Dark" as examples of Braid performing melodic music "really goddamn well".
 Andrew Chadwick of Ink 19 considered the songs "more straightforward than on Age of Octeen," while the band's "penchant for constantly changing structures remains intact, and their knack for amazing melodies and memorable songwriting seems to have grown".
-Glenn McDonald, in his online music review column The War Against Silence, saw the album as an evolution on Fugazi, asserting, "Braid are what I wanted Fugazi to become. (...)
+Glenn McDonald, in his online music review column The War Against Silence, compared the band to their idols Fugazi, asserting, "Braid are what I wanted Fugazi to become. (...)
 Fugazi showed how the world could be reduced to a set of sharp angles, every compound shape abstracted to the smallest possible number of lines, but after a while I got tired of dramas staged with just lines.
 [With Frame and Canvas] Braid points out that if you relax the rules a little, and allow the lines to be bent, you can draw surprisingly recognizable characters without needing very many more of them."